 5. Swollen nipples: Hormonal changes can cause to swell nipples a little.
 Although this is not a clear symptom, this symptom is slightly visible in some dogs.

 7. Other behavioural changes: You may observe changes such as urinating more frequently, nervousness, agitation, nesting behaviour, collecting toys and appetite changes.
-These changes are different for different dogs.
-All dogs do not exhibit all these behavioural changes.
+These kind of changes are different for different dogs.
+All dogs do not exhibit all of these behavioural changes.

 Sometimes you may also observe your female dog mounting on other dogs and people.
 This kind of behaviour is also observed in some dogs during the heat cycle.